-- 5.1 The Consultant Occupational Health Physician and Occupational Health Nurses may be required to provide specialist Occupational Health input into organisational policy development and support the Service in a number of initiatives. - 5.2 The following demonstrates the types of activities undertaken whereby specialist advice has been provided by the Consultant Occupational Health Physician and other members of the Occupational Health team: - 2020/2021.
-Managing Sharps & Body Fluid Contamination Injuries Policy. - 2020/2021.
-Participation on Health & Safety Committee. - 2020/2021.
-Input on Claims Reduction Group - 2020/2021.
-Continuous review of vaccination requirements for USAR/ISAR personnel. - Regular contribution on sickness advisory panel meetings with Human Resources and Management. - Regular contribution to case review meetings. - On-going input into the Critical Incident Team and Recovery Cell providing ongoing advice with regards to the COVID-19 pandemic.
+- 5.1 The Consultant Occupational Health Physician and Occupational Health Nurses may be required to provide specialist Occupational Health input into organisational policy development and support the Service in a number of initiatives. - 5.2 The following demonstrate initiatives within this reporting period where specialist advice has been provided by the Consultant Occupational Health Physician and from other members of the Occupational Health team: - 2021/2022.
+Managing Sharps & Body Fluid Contamination Injuries Policy. - 2021/2022.
+Participation on Health & Safety Committee. - 2021/2022.
+Input on Claims Reduction Group - 2021/2022.
+Continuous review of vaccination requirements for USAR/ISAR personnel. - Regular contribution on sickness advisory panel meetings with Human Resources and Management. - Regular contribution to case review meetings. - On-going advice provided to Service with regards to the COVID-19 pandemic.